daprela/dapre-custom-fields-tools/README.txt

 I absolutely needed to manipulate the custom fields for testing and debugging, version 1.0 was up in 4 hours.
 In the following months I realized how useful the plugin was and couldn't work anymore without it.
 It had become part of my standard toolset.

+You can contribute to the plugin or just study the code on the Github repo https://github.com/daprela/dapre-custom-fields-tools/

 == Installation ==

 1. Download the master github repo.